wenyanningWork/xcrawler/README.md

-xcrawler, a light-weight web crawler framework
+# xcrawler, a light-weight web crawler framework
 ------------------------

 # Introduction
-`xcrawler`, it's a light-weight web crawler framework.
-Some of it's design ideas are borrowed from the [Scrapy](https://github.com/scrapy) framework.
+xcrawler, it's a light-weight web crawler framework.
+Some of its design concepts are borrowed from the well-known framework [Scrapy](https://github.com/scrapy).
 The downloader of the engine is implemented with the `requests` library.
 There are two different thread pools in the crawler's engine, one is for the downloader and the other for the processors (to extract data and so on).

-The reason I wrote this simple framework is for learning purpose.
+I'm very interested in web crawling, however, I'm just a newbie to web scraping.
+I did this so that I can learn more basics of web crawling and Python language.

 # Features
-- Support plugins (middlewares) and pipelines;
+- [x] Support plugins (middlewares) and pipelines;
-- Very easy to customize your own spider;
+- [x] Very easy to customize your own spider;
-- Process multiple requests and responses simultaneously.
+- [x] Process multiple requests and responses simultaneously.

 # TO-DO
-- Add more middlewares;
+- [ ] Add more middlewares;
-- Use priority_queue instead;
+- [ ] Use priority_queue instead;
-- Add command line support;
+- [ ] Add command line support;
-- Add docs and tests.
+- [ ] Add docs and tests.

 # Examples
 ```